espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

 ^^^^^

 -  The configuration changes will be saved in the NVS area if :ref:`AT+SYSSTORE=1 <cmd-SYSSTORE>`.
--  This AT command works only when both SoftAP and DHCP are enabled for ESP devices.
+-  This AT command works only when both SoftAP and DHCP server are enabled for ESP devices.
 -  The IP address should be in the same network segment as the IP address of ESP SoftAP.

 Example